rednafi/pysanity/docs/guidelines.md

     except Exception:
         logging.exception("Caught an error", exec_info=True)
     ```
-## Functional Paradigm & Lambda Expressions
+## Functional Paradigm

 Some people claim that Python is, at least partly, a functional language.
 However, BFDL [disagrees](https://developers.slashdot.org/story/13/08/25/2115204/interviews-guido-van-rossum-answers-your-questions).
-Python wasn't designed as a functional language and simply having a few map, filter type functions does not make it a functional language.
+Python wasn't designed as a functional language and simply having a few map, filter type functions does not make it one.

+However, Python has, in fact functional capabilities.
+This is because functions are first class citizens here.
+They are expressions which can be evaluated at runtime.
+They can be passed as argument and you can return them from other functions.
+They can 'remember' things in closure.

+On top of that functional programming is also a way to think.
+Avoiding side effects and mutations for example are things you can probably always benefit from in some way if its not too strictly and mechanically enforced.
+Here are a few guidelines that will keep you from abusing the functional aspects of python.

 * Limit your usage of anonymized `lambda` functions to a minimum.